Перейти до вмісту

 Section titled “The Complete Pipeline: From Text Completer to Assistant”

-A common alignment pipeline for modern assistants goes through three distinct and resource-intensive training stages.
-You can conceptualize this progression like training a highly specialized medical professional.
-First, the student attends medical school to acquire a vast, foundational understanding of human biology, chemistry, and anatomy.
-This represents the pretraining phase.
-Next, they complete a clinical residency where they practice specific procedures under strict supervision.
-This represents the supervised fine-tuning phase.
-Finally, they enter independent practice with ongoing oversight, continuously adjusting their behavior based on patient outcomes and peer feedback.
-This represents the reinforcement learning phase.
+You can conceptualize this progression like training a specialized medical professional.
+First, the student attends medical school to acquire a vast foundational understanding of human biology, chemistry, and anatomy — this is pretraining, consuming trillions of tokens.
+Next, they complete a clinical residency where they practice specific procedures under strict supervision — this is supervised fine-tuning on tens of thousands of human-written demonstrations.
+Finally, they enter independent practice with ongoing oversight, continuously adjusting their behavior based on patient outcomes and peer feedback — this is reinforcement learning from human preferences, where the model optimizes for a reward signal that approximates what humans actually want.

 flowchart TD